alexdelorenzo/brightness/README.md

 # ☀ brightness: Adjust display brightness with your 🌞

-`brightness` is a daemon and command-line utility you can use to adjust your display's brightness.
+`brightness` is a daemon and command-line utility that adjusts your display's brightness.

 In daemonized mode, `brightness` will use facial recognition to determine whether or not to change your display's brightness when your system goes idle.